seewoo5/seewoo5.github.io/teaching/2023Fall/index.md

 Most of the questions are already answered in Norman Sheu's website above.
 But in case you haven't find an answer to your question...

+Q. Are there any good sources for practis other than our textbook?

+A. For linear algebra parts, you can use

+* Thomas, Multivatiable Calculus, Chapter 12
+* Strang, Linear Algebra and Its Applications (just consider 2 by 2 and 3 by 3 matrices - it's a bit more than that)

+For calculus, you can use

+* Thomas, Calculus
+* Any random thick calculus book looks like Stewart's and Thomas'

 #### Worksheets